celtiberi/weather-service/README.md

 7. **elasticsearch**: An Elasticsearch cluster for storing and searching log data.
 8. **logstash**: A Logstash service for collecting and processing log data.
 9. **kibana**: A Kibana dashboard for visualizing and analyzing log data.
-10. **apisix**: An API gateway for managing and securing the application's APIs.
+10. **krakend**: An API gateway for managing and securing the application's APIs.
 11. **grafana**: A Grafana dashboard for monitoring and visualizing application metrics.

 ## Prerequisites